RileyCampbell2007/Py-Google-Voice/README.md

 GVSession = GoogleVoice(emailAddress, password)
 ```

-Please note that you would need to replace `"example@example.com"` and `"password"` with your actual Google Voice email and password in order for this script to work.
+Replace `"example@example.com"` and `"password"` with your actual Google Voice email and password.

-2-Factor Authentication is a required step during login, Google will send a notification to your authentication device, you will need to allow the login attempt in order to use this script.
+Please note that during the login process, if you have 2-Factor Authentication enabled, you will receive a notification on your authentication device.
+You need to allow the login attempt for the script to work.

+### Optional Parameters

+PyGoogleVoice also offers some optional parameters to customize your session:
-If you want to run the browser in headless mode you can set `headless=True`.
+- `headless`: Set `headless=True` to run the browser in headless mode, making it invisible during operation.

-If you don't want to save the Chrome Profile you can set `saveChromeData=False`.
+- `saveChromeData`: Set `saveChromeData=False` if you don't want to save the Chrome profile data.

-If you want to change the Chrome Profile path you can set `chromeDataPath="path/to/profile"`.
+- `chromeDataPath`: Use `chromeDataPath` to specify a custom path for the Chrome profile.
+- `browser`: Use `browser=browsers.chromium` to use Chromium instead of Google Chrome.

-If you want to use Chromium instead of Google Chrome you can do:
+For example, to use Chromium instead of Google Chrome:

 ```python
 from pygooglevoice import GoogleVoice, browsers